 Downtown Hillsboro Revitalization Plan

 Location: The larger Downtown area, totaling 1,108 acres includes the Main Street commercial district; the Baseline/Oak, 10th Avenue, 1st Avenue, and light rail corridors; the southwest industrial area; and portions of downtown area residential neighborhoods.

 Description: The City of Hillsboro, through the Hillsboro 2020 Vision, the Downtown Framework Plan and the Downtown Urban Renewal Plan has identified the revitalization of downtown Hillsboro as a high priority.
 Downtown Hillsboro is the heart of the Hillsboro community, serving as the primary civic gathering spot in the city.

 Contact: Karla Antonini, City of Hillsboro Economic Development Department

-Current Status: After input from stakeholders, a final design has been created, including pedestrian, vehicular and parking directional signs, info kiosks, street name signs, welcome gateways and banners.
+Current Status: After input from stakeholders, a final design was created, including pedestrian, vehicular and parking directional signs, info kiosks, street name signs, welcome gateways and banners.
 Phase one installation included Downtown banners, pedestrian and parking signs, and info kiosks.
 Continued phased installation will be based on sign priorities and funding.